Artemiszty/warframe-linux/README.md

 REQUIREMENTS:

 1. Install some tools you'll need for the script.
 You'll have to search for these packages yourself as I do not have/know the package names for every distro:
-winetricks, tar, lzma/unlzma, curl, wget, md5sum
+winetricks, 7z, xz-utils, curl, md5sum

 2. Install the game in steam via lutris or some easy to use wine bottle manager.